araobp/sveltekit-ai/README.md

 # SvelteKit and AI

-Learn SvelteKit by doing with AI.
+Learn SvelteKit by doing with AI: Gemini, TensorFlow and OpenAI.

 ## App